kamontat/cfm/README.md

 # Golang Reverse Proxy Server

 This project implements a simple yet flexible reverse proxy server using Go's `httputil.ReverseProxy`.
-It's designed to forward incoming HTTP requests to a specified target server, making it useful for various scenarios such as load balancing, API gateway implementations, or adding a layer of abstraction between clients and backend services.
+It's designed to forward incoming HTTP requests to a specified target server, adding a layer of abstraction between clients and backend services for a variety of use-cases.

+It can be used for testing, debugging, or as a building block for more complex systems.
+Customizing the proxy is straightforward, and the codebase is easy to understand and extend.
+Instead of using nginx, Apache, or other full-fledged reverse proxy servers, this lightweight Go program provides a quick and easy way to set up a reverse proxy with minimal configuration.

 ## Features

 - Configurable next hop (target) server
 - Customizable listen address
+- Support for custom Host header
+- SSL certificate validation control
 - Optional request logging
 - Command-line flags for easy configuration
 - Cross-platform daemonization support (Windows, Linux, macOS)